Undergraduate Programme (BA)

 The undergraduate programme in General Linguistics permits students to combine in a single field a variety of Arts and Social Science subjects and to develop their analytic skills in depth.
 Students are encouraged to explore with members of staff the many relationships of linguistics with other fields in order to discover the programme that best suits their individual goals and interests.

 The department offers a major and a minor in Linguistics.
-Detailed information on required coursework in the BA programme in linguistics can be found in the BA course syllabus and here.
+Detailed information on required coursework in the BA programme in Linguistics can be found in the BA Curriculum Structure and here.
 If you are majoring in Linguistics, we recommend you to choose one of several streams (concentrations) when selecting your courses.
-For an overview of courses offered this Below follows a summary of coursework requirements for the major and minor in Linguistics:

 Major in General Linguistics:

-(Applicable to students cohort 2022-23 onwards)
+(Applicable to students cohort 2026-27 onwards)

 Students majoring in General Linguistics are required to complete 72 credits of Linguistics courses, including

-• LING1000 “Introduction to language” (6 credits), with a grade C- or above;
+1. LING1000 “Introduction to language” (6 credits), with a grade C- or above;

-• LING2004 “Phonetics” and LING2050 “Grammatical descriptions” (12 credits);
+2. LING2004 “Phonetics” and LING2050 “Grammatical descriptions” (12 credits);

-• one of the following courses (6 credits):
+3. one of the following courses (6 credits):

 LING2009 “Languages of the world”